 The making of a Kongsgaard Chardonnay is a lesson in patience.
 John sources fruit from vineyards low in nitrogen and low yielding.
 He barrel ferments the wine – some of his fermentations take up to a year to complete to dryness and sometimes the malolactic fermentation finishes before the primary fermentation.
 He does not inoculate with commercial yeast and like his work at Newton, his wines are bottled unfiltered.
 He keeps his use of sulpher to a minimum and the wines spend two years in barrel.

-The 2020 Kongsgaard Napa Valley Chardonnay is medium to dark golden in color; the aromatics offer a honeyed note along with both stone and tropical fruits including yellow peach, apricot, pineapple, mango and lemon curd.
+The 2020 Kongsgaard Chardonnay, Napa Valley is medium to dark golden in color; the aromatics offer a honeyed note along with both stone and tropical fruits including yellow peach, apricot, pineapple, mango and lemon curd.
 Besides all the fruit on the bouquet there are some underlying layers of desserts spices and sweeter aromatics including of vanilla wafer and caramel.
 To some extent the flavors mirror the bouquet including of peach, apricot and lemon meringue pie.
 This wine’s texture is a noteworthy characteristic and offers a creamy and rounded feel across the palate.
 It also shows flavors of crème Brule, warm popcorn butter and caramel.
 The finish lingers rich with flavors of stone fruit, red apple and some citrus characteristics.
 This Chardonnay is balanced between its intense flavors, texture and acidity; it is hard to put down once one starts drinking it.
 This wine spent 22 months in barrel before it was bottled.

-The 2009 Kongsgaard Napa Valley Chardonnay is sourced from both the Hyde and Hudson vineyards in Carneros.
+The 2009 Kongsgaard Chardonnay, Napa Valley is sourced from both the Hyde and Hudson vineyards in Carneros.
 Aromatically this wine shows apricot, a toasted nuttiness, slight tropical notes and a hint of caramel.
 Despite sitting in oak for 2 years John has crafted this wine so that as he says, “the wood is on the horizon” or in the background.
 A big part of the reason these wines are not “oaky” is the intensity of the particular fruit he works with – it can certainly stand up to the oak.
 Another reason for this is the wine sits on the lees for the first-year building weight but not woodiness.
 The wine shows a richness and sweetness of fruit (totally dry) along with mineralities on the palate without being too heavy.
 The finish is surprising; this wine waits to make an impact with the fruit at the end rather than on the entry of the palate.
 It is lively, zesty and has great length; it is somewhat tropical along with lemon and lime notes.

 The 2009 Kongsgaard Judge Chardonnay (named in tribute to John’s father) is sourced from his family’s Stonecrest Vineyard property just northeast of the city of Napa.
 John planted the first Chardonnay grapes here in 1975 when one of his neighbors (who just happened to be influential winemaker André Tchelistcheff) suggested this variety would grow well here.
 The property was originally intended to be a quarry site for John’s grandfather.
 This vineyard supplied Newton with the grapes for their unfiltered Chardonnay for many years.
 This wine is darker in the glass than the Napa Valley Chardonnay.
 It is more refined and subdued aromatically.
 The palate shows stone fruit, white peach and white nectarine – the mouth feel is oily, viscous and rich.
 It has mineralities – John takes this description a step further and describes it as “salty, almost briny” in feel.
+This wine will age – with a track record of Chardonnay from the Judge vineyard going back more than thirty years John has noticed that the wines will typically keep their classic characteristics (continuing to evolve in the bottle of course) for five to eight years before reaching a plateau.

 The 2010 Kongsgaard Viognier and Roussanne blend is cleverly called the VioRous.
 The Roussanne ripens and then is allowed to ripen even further – allowing the skins to turn a beautiful bronze color.
 The Viognier is slower ripening and once it is fully ripe, both varieties are picked simultaneously and then co-fermented.
 Borrowing from John’s musical interests, he describes this wine as having “a chorus of flavor”.
 It might as well have a chorus of aroma.
 The bouquet is very aromatic – floral in nature with notes of iris, jasmine and white peach.
 Rather than the two years of age, this wine was aged in older oak for a year.
 The showcase of this blend is all about the fruit – it is opulent and ripe.